carlosjhr64/theme-local/README.md

 * Title from .title file in the working directory.

 Title defaults to basename when .title is absent.
-The version number is appended to the title if data/VERSION is found.
+The contents of .version file (if it exists) is appended to the title.
-Also appends the ruby version if .ruby-version file is found in the working directory.
+Also appends the contents of .ruby-version file if it exists.

 ## Screenshot